 The clubs original founders, Wayne Pelkey, John Black, Dick Jensen, ‘Gus’ Gosselin, and Ernest Bancroft, Sr. organized the Sno-Bees in 1967, shortly after the formation of VAST, with 25 members and their variations of 12 horsepower snowmobiles.
-They soon embarked on a program of developing trails in cooperation with the landowners in the central Vermont area including building of bridges, signing and the first area map of the Barre area.
+They soon embarked on a program of developing trails in cooperation with the landowners in the central Vermont area including the construction of bridges, trail signing and producing the first trail map of the Barre area.
 The members groomed their trails in groups of 4 to 6 with their snowmobiles pulling homemade 3-foot drags and such activity soon attracted many more snowmobile enthusiasts with monthly meetings, trail work groups complete with winter picnics.

-In 1993, the club upgraded to a larger diesel Tucker Sno Cat (Queen Bee 3) and new design side rail drag to meet needs of their expanded trail system of 50 plus miles.
+In 1993, the club upgraded to a larger diesel Tucker Sno Cat (Queen Bee III) and new design side rail drag to meet needs of their expanded trail system of 50 plus miles.

-- In 2000, the club saw arrival of a VAST leased 1999 Pisten Bully (Queen Bee 4) and operated both units during winters of 2000 and 2001 to make their 55-mile trail system a pleasure to ride.
+In 2000, the club saw arrival of a VAST leased 1999 Pisten Bully (Queen Bee IV) and operated both units during winters of 2000 and 2001 to make their trail system a pleasure to ride.

 Sixteen-year-old Queen Bee 3 was retired in spring of 2002 and sold to another club for their equipment upgrade.
 In 2000, the Sno Bees made a big step in their rental acquisition of a large garage building right off a main trail and used it for groomer maintenance/storage plus many club activities and functions.
 The club had grown to 800+ members and was active in many snowmobile related fun activities plus youth education and a big part of the annual charity weekend for ‘Make A Wish Foundation.’